A reading

 Evolution

 - 2001–03 — Confessional.
 Introspective, nostalgic.
-Lost cartoon-Saturday wonder, being lost / hungover / failing at Zorbing in New Zealand.
+Lost cartoon-Saturday wonder, being lost / hungover / failing at Zorbing in New Zealand, the Halloween tag-team with Crom.
 The mode is what small indignities did I survive?

 - 2004–05 — Transition.
 Music and food appear.
 Tsunami "Reflection" marks ethical seriousness.
 "How about them Apples?" announces the formula: frivolous subject, rigorous treatment.